MyosotisAlpestris/MyosotisAlpestris.github.io/_pages/about.md

 Here is **Yuxuan Liu (刘宇轩)**.

 I am an undergraduate student of the 2023 class at the [School of Mathematical Sciences](http://en.math.nankai.edu.cn/),[Nankai University](https://en.nankai.edu.cn/).
-My current academic interests are in geometry and topology.
-Outside of my academic pursuits, I also enjoy sports such as table tennis, volleyball, and badminton.

 **QQ** : 3545106377